When you live in the city, space comes at a premium. Moving somewhere bigger isn’t always an option, so making the most of what you have is important.

 Build the Home of Your Dreams With an ADU From Valley Home Builders

-The San Fransisco Bay Area is a vibrant place to live, and Valley Home Builders’ team of experts is committed to helping you enjoy the area we’ve known and loved since 2005.
+The San Fransisco Bay Area is a vibrant place to live, and Valley Home Builders’ team of ADU builders is committed to helping you enjoy the area we’ve known and loved since 2005.
 As an award-winning home design and building company located in Silicon Valley, we know firsthand the challenges of today’s housing market.

 However, we are also skilled at finding the best ways to overcome our local obstacles.
 That’s why we are proud to serve clients in the following locations by offering unique and personalized ADU designs: